kart1k548/GalytixAPI/README.md

 Step 4: Send post request to the route http://localhost:9091/api/gwp/avg/ .
 This route will expect a country(string) and lines of business(array of strings)

-Step 5: Desired response from the API is provided.
+Step 5: Check the desired response from the API is provided.